I may earn a commission from the affiliate links on this site. Learn more›

-Since Ed Sheeran broke through that thick, pop-heavy mainstream barrier seven years ago, he has been gigging with only two pieces of equipment:
+Since Ed Sheeran broke through that thick, pop-heavy mainstream barrier many years ago, he has been gigging with only two pieces of equipment:

 Sheeran still uses it to this day for percussive use amongst other looping uses.

 It was his heavy use of, and reliance of, this equipment that set a precedent for the next seven years of artistic performance, and inspired thousands of solo artists around the globe to create their own “one-man-band” sound using percussion and acoustic kick drum stomp boxes.

 What are the Best 6 Stomp Boxes on the Market Now?

 So, without further adieu…